acstll/alerts/README.md

 - timeout `Number` Time in miliseconds after which the alert is dismissed
 - className `String` Custom class name to be added to each alert element
 - onshow `Function` To be called when alert gets shown, with the alert element as context plus the options object as first argument, so anything you pass in is there
-- ondismiss `Function` To be called after alert gets dismissed, with Alert instance (not the object, remember the element is about to be removed from the DOM) as context and options object as first argument
+- ondismiss `Function` To be called just before the alert gets dismissed, with the Alert instance (the element is about to be removed from the DOM) as context and options object as first argument

 ## Usage